 It started as a blogging tool but later evolved to full CMS (content management system).
 Its first version was released in 2003 as an open source project.
 Ten years later, it has evolved to become the most popular platform for creating websites and blogs.
 There are two important facts you should know about WordPress.

-WordPress has a strong backing community of development companies and freelance designers offering free and premium WordPress themes.
+WordPress has a strong backing community of website development companies and freelance designers offering free and premium WordPress themes.

 Webmasters have a great challenge these days of creating an outstanding design and WordPress themes.
 You can change the appearance and design of your theme with a few clicks of a button.

 Core features of WordPress are extended through plugins or software.
 They enhance WordPress performance by adding new features.
 We also have plugins to carry out anything in a WordPress website.
 Tons of plugins are available in the market, and it’s easy to get confused on which one to pick.
 However, you can always refer to guides that are available on the Web.
 You can download these plugins from official plugin directory or from individual plugin developers.